-After a day in the park, souvenir products for all ages are on sale in the shop in the reception building: Tshirts, soft toys, games, etc. Some will bear the PWLF brand and part of the revenue will be donated to the organisation.
+After a day in the park, products for all ages will be on sale in a shop in the reception building: Tshirts, soft toys, games, etc. Some will bear the PWLF brand and part of the revenue will be donated to the organisation.

-Visit parrotworld.fr for more details Visit www.parrotworld.fr for more details
+^{} Reception closes 1 hour before closure of the park.
+Visit www.parrotworld.fr for more details